-Food wise Norway is home to Princess Storybook dining at Akershus Royal Banquet Hall which is a sit down character dining restaurant with princesses.
+Food wise Norway is home to Princess Storybook dining at Akershus Royal Banquet Hall which is a sit-down character dining restaurant with princesses.
 The food is American and Norwegian.
 Booking is essential and they serve lunch and dinner.
 If you are after fast food there is the Kringla Bakeri Og Kafe which serves pastries and sandwiches.

 You can meet Anna and Elsa at the Royal Sommerhus.
 There is no Fast Pass for this meet and greet.

 China is the first country we came to that I have actually been to.
 We visited on the occasion we chose to stay for the fireworks so it was dark when we walked around.
 It is worth seeing the World Showcase in both the day and night time as they feel so different in the light or dark.
 I was very impressed with China.
 There is a temple that you are free to look around.
-At the back of here you will find Reflections of China which is a 14 minute 360 film all about China.
-There is also an exhibition Igninting the dream: Inside Shanghai’s disney resort.
-A little in front of the temple we saw traditional chinese performers.
+At the back of here, you will find Reflections of China which is a 14 minute 360 film all about China.
+There is also an exhibition Igniting the dream: Inside Shanghai’s Disney resort.
+A little in front of the temple we saw traditional Chinese performers.
 It’s all very picturesque in this area and very true to China.
 There is also a very large shop in this area.

 We ate at the Nine Dragons restaurant.
 Reservations are recommended however we didn’t need one on the occasion that we ate there.
 I was very impressed with the children’s menu and Jamie had better food not just in quality but also in taste and value for money.
-The food is chinese and the service was very attentive.
-The Lotus blossom cafe serves quick service chinese food for lunch and dinner and there is also the Joy of tea where you can purchase drinks and snacks.
+The food is Chinese and the service was very attentive.
+The Lotus blossom cafe serves quick-service Chinese food for lunch and dinner and there is also the Joy of tea where you can purchase drinks and snacks.
 Not only that but there is a selection of quick service stalls.